cmu-delphi/www-main/content/people/index.md

   firstName: Frida
   lastName: Gomam
   link: https://example.com
-  external: true # mark as an external non-team member
+  external: true # mark as an external non-team member and hide from display
   team:
   - blog
   description: is a member of the Delphi group and a Ph.D. student in data wrangling at the University of Southern North Dakota at Hoople.
 - firstName: Jacob
   lastName: Bien